mklabs/jquery-startr/README.markdown

 # jQuery Startr: A starter kit for your jQuery Development

 jQuery Startr is a set of files to help you quickly get started with a new jQuery project.
 It aims to promote some basic best practices when working with jQuery, especially in the context of rather large applications.
-For that matter, I higly recommend checking out projects like Dojo, YUI or JavaScriptMVC (that is built on top of jQuery).
+For that matter, I highly recommend checking out projects like Dojo, YUI or JavaScriptMVC (that is built on top of jQuery).
 Those libraries can provide an immensable set of valuable tools that will most likely fullfil any of your complex application development needs whilst giving you some really robust guidelines to follow.

 That being said, jQuery is effectively neutral when it comes to your structural methodology and does not describe or prevent any framework of application development, so you are free to choose your own to suit your needs.
 Alex Sexton [says it](http://jquerysbestfriends.com/#slide9) quite admirably: